openlists/DSPResources/README.md

 - An [interactive guide](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), by Better Explained
 - An [explainer video](https://www.youtube.com/watch?v=spUNpyF58BY), by 3Blue1Brown
 - A [physical Fourier machine](https://hackaday.com/2014/11/18/harmonic-analyzer-mechanical-fourier-computer/), by engineerguy
+- A [filmed introductory lecture](https://www.youtube.com/watch?v=iTMn0Kt18tg) on the FFT, by MIT OpenCourseWare

 ### Filters